SimoBor99/Rt1_assignment2/README.md

   No return values
   Call waitForExistence method by object client;
-  Invoke call method by object client, passing as argument the object svr1 Assign attribute srv1.response.reached to var reach Assign attribute sr1.response.cancelled to var eliminate Print the var reach and eliminate
+  Invoke call method by object client, passing as argument the object svr1 Assign srv1.response.reached to var reach
+  Assign sr1.response.cancelled to var eliminate
+  Print the var reach and eliminate

 Function main: